Environmental Management

 Environmental Management Promotion System

 To promote environmental management, we have established an Environmental Committee chaired by the Representative Director of Board, President.
-As the highest deliberative body for environmental measures, the Committee reviews medium-and long-term issues, formulates policies, and proposes, deliberates, and decides upon matters related to environmental management, including measures to address business risks and opportunities related to climate change, waste, water resources, and biodiversity.
+As the highest deliberative body for environmental measures, the Committee reviews medium- and long-term issues, formulates policies, and proposes, deliberates, and decides upon matters related to environmental management, including measures to address business risks and opportunities related to climate change, resource circulation, and living in harmony with nature.
 These results are reported to the Board of Directors, which oversees environmental activities.
 We have established a structure that is described above.

 We have also established an Environmental Measures Execution Committee as a subordinate organization under the Environmental Committee to deliberate matters such as the progress of activities to achieve environmental goals.
 While strengthening governance through the establishment of this promotion system, we are promoting the maintenance and improvement of our environmental management system.